Jianningli/SciData/README.md

 # Skull-Data-Processing
-Python/Matlab scripts to segment human skull bone from CT scan , clean the segmented skull, convert the skull volume to mesh and inject holes to the complete skull.
+Python/Matlab scripts to segment human skull bone from CT scan , clean the segmented skull, convert the skull volume to mesh and inject holes to the healthy skull.
 * **_Python 3.6_**

 ## segment skull from CT scan